nodejs/security-wg/processes/third_party_vuln_process.md

 Every vulnerability disclosed by the triage team through HackerOne must be assigned a CVE number.

-Vulnerabilities disclosed to this repository without going through triage do not need to be assigned a CVE number.
+Vulnerabilities disclosed to this repository without using HackerOne currently cannot be assigned a CVE by the triage team (we are working to resolve this) but may have a CVE number if was assigned by another entity.

 # Members